-Dealing with waste - As global income increases, so too will the demand for goods and the waste generated from the production and use. - As a major waste producing country, Australia falls just slightly above the world average in considering dealing with waste a top environmental issue Q. In your view, what are the three most important environmental issues facing [COUNTRY] today?
+Dealing with waste - As global income increases, so too will the demand for goods and the waste generated from the production and use. - As a major waste producing country, the US falls just slightly above the world average in considering dealing with waste a top environmental issue Q. In your view, what are the three most important environmental issues facing [COUNTRY] today?
 That is, the top environmental issues you feel should receive the greatest attention from your local leaders? - Dealing with waste

 Water pollution - Water pollution refers to the contamination of water bodies.
-Usually, contaminants are introduced by human activities such as farming or waste production. - Australia is one of the nations least likely to consider water pollution a top concern.
+Usually, contaminants are introduced by human activities such as farming or waste production. - The US falls right at the global average in likeliness to consider water pollution a top concern, but is the most likely Western, developed nation to think so.
+Q. In your view, what are the three most important environmental issues facing [COUNTRY] today?
+That is, the top environmental issues you feel should receive the greatest attention from your local leaders? - Water pollution